jodri-code/sysl-docs/docs/SYSlang/intro/basic-os/index.md

 ## Full install:
 I'll go over it for virtual machines for now (although the Live Install only really differs where you save the OS `boot()`):

-Insert the ISO file into the CD drive of the virtual machine and wait for the os to boot into the installer.
+Insert the ISO file into the CD drive of the virtual machine and wait for the OS to boot into the installer.

 # If prompted for type of Install (Versions above v62.04-rc1)
 Simply select SeaBIOS Install.
 The other options require a Dev Key; a 48-digit key that unlocks the bootloader.

 Once the installer has begun, there's two ways to install the OS, guided (with GUI) or nogui install (Default)

-The guided GUI install can be activated once you have partitioned the disk and rebooted.
+The guided install can (currently) only be activated once you have partitioned the disk and rebooted.
+I'm changing this.

 ## Disk formatting and partitioning
 It's recommended to have at least 12Gb for the installation plus 6Gb for installation files.
 The minimum you can install on is 18.7Gb

-To partition the disk, you will first have to format the disk (format.this().size('your available space here/"all" to erase and format the entire disk')
+To partition the disk, you will first have to format the disk `(format.this().size(`'your available space here/"`all`" to erase and format the entire disk'`)`

 Once formatting has completed, nogui should prompt ">1: ".
 This is prompting you to name the first partition (I recommend boot, primary, secondary).
 Hit enter after naming it to name the next partition.